 “My role is very rewarding – people are so pleased to receive a call.
 Sometimes they just want someone to listen to them, sometimes we have a chat, but we nearly always end up having a laugh.”

-Have a look at our volunteering pack below to find out more about the fantastic range of opportunities available.
 Each role has varying amounts of time and input required.
 Job profiles for some of the roles are available on the links above.
 We are sure there will be something to suit you.

-Finally, we hold regular catch up meetings across the county, produce the inVOLve newsletter and hold an annual awards ceremony.
+Finally, we hold regular catch up meetings across the county, produce the inVOLve newsletter and hold an annual celebration ceremony for our volunteers.
 Also, we are always eager for ideas and feedback on how we can improve our support for volunteers.
-So, let us know if you have any thoughts or comments.
+So, please let us know if you have any thoughts or comments.

 Katie Wilson (Volunteer & Community Engagement Manager) heads up our Volunteering Team and oversees the recruitment and coordination of all activities relating to volunteers.
-She’s a great person to talk to if you’re thinking about volunteering for Sight for Surrey and need some further information.
+Katie is great to talk to if you’re thinking about volunteering for Sight for Surrey and need some further information.
 Katie can be emailed at firstname.lastname@example.org or call our Helpdesk on 01372 377701 and ask to speak to her.

 Volunteer case study